dimajix/flowman/docs/spec/mapping/repartition.md

-This transformation can be used as part of a processing optimization where you want to repartition the result of some mapping because you perform multiple join operations on the same columns afterwards.
+This transformation can be used as part of a processing optimization where you want to repartition the result of some mapping because you perform multiple join operations on the same columns afterward.